agbrs/agb/agb-save/doc/SaveFormat.md

 Data is split into blocks.
 Each block has exactly the same header to simplify the implementation.

 The block size is dynamic.
-It has size of `max(erase_size, N)`. `N` will end up being the maximal length of the metadata, so maybe is user configurable?
+It has size `max(erase_size, 128)` and must be a multiple of the write size.

 | Offset | Size             | Field                                              |
 | ------ | ---------------- | -------------------------------------------------- |